The Ultimate Guide To Homeschooling Preschool

-I slowly discovered Pinterest and fell in love with printables from This Reading Mama, The Measured Mom, and 1+1+1=1.
+We ended up ditching all of the other things I bought (which are way too many for me to list off or name).
+Butwe I ended up doing instead was turning to Pinterest for all my preachool printable needs.
+I sourced them all myself which was a bit of a pain but some of my go to favorites were from This Reading Mama, The Measured Mom, and 1+1+1=1.
 I mostly used the free printables that they offered.
 Then I found Moffatt Girls and her No Prep Packs, we loved that they were easy to use but still interactive and fun.

 Our Preschool Homeschool Routine

-Our days were very relaxed despite the fact that I tried to implement a schedule and circle time.
+Our days were very relaxed despite the fact that I tried to implement a schedule and circle time in the begining.

 We would start on the floor reading a picture book together that corresponded to the letter we were learning that week.
 Then we would move to the table and do whatever “work” I had planned for her, which was never more than 1 or 2 worksheets.
 After which we would do some type of project together.